Ravenstine/amazon-sqs-example/README.md

 ```

 My example doesn't support spaces or sending key value pairs, but it should point you in the right direction in terms of authenticating.

+## Things to keep in mind

+The query parameters must be in alphabetical order(so that the generated signature is consistent), with the exception of the signature key which is placed at the end of the parameters.